 Arrowhead is a small custom design and fabrication shop.
 We primarily work with native hardwoods and steel, and we endeavor to incorporate other media such as leather, glass, textiles, and stone whenever possible.
 We work with business owners, architects, contractors and homeowners.

 Arrowhead progressed into a full blown business after we began collaborating on fabrication projects on the side.
-Though we had very different skillsets, we shared compatible design sensibilities, entrepreneurial spirits, a love of motorcycles, and a desire to change professions.
+Though we had very different skillsets, we shared compatible design sensibilities, entrepreneurial spirits, a love of motorcycles and atv accessories, and a desire to change professions.
 The timing felt right as a number of unsolicited projects came our way, and we said, “let’s do this thing!”
 We had both invested in a modest collection of tools already, and we just started fabricating on a shoestring.
 We share a sort of “big picture thinker” mentality, so the idea of branding and building the business was essentially built into the idea at the outset.

 We both get bored pretty quickly, so we’re always looking to innovate and optimize in order to keep work challenging and spirits high.
 Given our personalities, the inherent risks of business ownership seldom felt overwhelming or stifling.
 We both knew we needed to transition out of what we were doing previously (Justin cooking, Matthew farming), and Arrowhead was the answer we had both been searching for.